-Having amazing classes, instructors, and a stellar website creates a great foundation to grow your online yoga studio, but investing in marketing can take you to the next level.
-Understanding how SEO, PPC, and social media marketing impact your business will give you an edge over competitors in the already saturated online yoga industry.
+Having amazing classes, yoga instructors, and a stellar website creates a great foundation to grow your online yoga studio, but investing in marketing can take you to the next level.
+Understanding how SEO, PPC, and social media marketing impact your online business will give you an edge over competitors in the already saturated online yoga industry.

 Search Engine Optimization (SEO)